nurvel/spring-owasp-vulnerable-app/README.md

 malicious sites.

 #### How the security flaw behaves in the app
 Users can comment the courses in the URL http://localhost:8080/course .
 The comments that are presented in the page are not sanitized for XSS, meaning that the user can inject JavaScript to the page.
-This voulnerability together with the session-cookie manipulation in the part FLAW 3: A3:2017-Sensitive Data Exposure enables the attacker to steal identity of a Teacher and manipulate grades.
+This vulnerability together with the session-cookie manipulation in the part FLAW 3: A3:2017-Sensitive Data Exposure enables the attacker to steal identity of a Teacher and manipulate grades.

 1) Inject a JavaScript that sends the session cookie to malicious URL to the hacker.
 This has been done already by some user!
 Look at the developer console and network tab.
 Your session cookie is sent to the hacker :/ The injected string is a picture that is hidden from view:
 ```